f5devcentral/bigip_automation_examples/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md

 curl http://10.1.10.91/server1
 ```

 Congrats!
-We have just completed configuration of infrastructure using Blueprint that will be used for further [manual](#manual-workflow-guide) or [automated](#automated-workflow-guide) flow steps of this guide to migrate app from BIG-IP TMOS to BIG-IP Next. -->
+We have just completed configuration of infrastructure using Blueprint that will be used for further [manual](#manual-workflow-guide) or [automated](#automated-workflow-guide) flow steps of this guide.

 # Docker Setup (_optional_)